kubevault/kubevault/docs/concepts/secret-engine-crds/secretengine.md

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

 - `phase`: Indicates whether the secret engine successfully configured in the Vault or not.

+- `effectiveNamespace`: The OpenBao namespace this secret engine is actually provisioned in (empty means root).
+This is the single source of truth every dependent `{db}Role` inherits, and the sticky anchor that keeps a live mount from being moved automatically when the desired namespace changes — see [tenant isolation](/docs/guides/tenant-isolation/overview.md) for the migration flow.

 - `conditions` : Represent observations of a SecretEngine.